ggfincke/ggfincke/README.md

 Hey!
 I'm Garrett Fincke, a full-stack engineer focusing on data infrastructure, backend systems, and building MVPs.
 I've been working with tools like Django, React, PostgreSQL, Redis, and Docker.
 I'm currently building Beacon *(working title)* — read about it below!

+You can find more about my projects, experience, and contact info on my [website portfolio](https://fincke.dev)!

 - 🎓 Penn State CS Grad (Dec '24)
 - 🧠 Currently doing freelance work @ Outlier.ai, working on AI eval!
 - 🛠️ Building Beacon, InStock, & more!